jge162/Create-Release/README.md

 Next you must be the repo owner and have a pull request label called `create release` chosen.
 This ensures no new releases are created unnecessary.

+version support in release candidates is v1.0.0 (major), v0.1.0 (minor) and v0.0.1 (patch).
+Each time a pull request is closed, depending on if you chose, major, minor or patch release.
+The selected version will increment by +1.

 ```yaml
 name: Release on Pull Request Close